prometheus/docs/content/docs/philosophy/goals.md

 operational patterns for different parts of our ecosystem:

-For Prometheus itself, this means running every instance as an island of data completely detached from every other instance, except for optional federation.
+For Prometheus itself, this means running every instance as an island of data completely detached from every other instance.

 For Alertmanager on the other hand, it means the exact opposite: meshing all instances closely together, sharing knowledge about alerts and their